Tanuki/tanuki.py/examples/twitter_support/readme.md

 This example takes in a tweet to a company's support account and first creates an empathetic response to the tweet and classifies the tweet as if it requires further action from the company's support team.
 If the tweet does require further action, then a support ticket is created that can be saved to the company's internal database for further action.

-Moneypatch is used in this example to create the response, classify the tweet and create the support ticket if needed
+Tanuki is used in this example to create the response, classify the tweet and create the support ticket if needed

 ## Configuration